 There are plenty of online shops, where you can resell clothes that you don’t wear.

 This option is more time-consuming since you have to spend some time to make profiles to the platforms below, take pictures, then ship the items, etc.

 However, it is a great choice, since you will also return some of your spending.
 A few great online stores to sell your old clothing include:

 I organized a “Clothing swap” event once (picture above), and it was SO fun.
 Many girls came with a bunch of clothes that didn’t wear anymore.

 We placed all the clothes around, and we started checking and trying some items.
 I got a pair of white jeans.

 The cool thing is that you are getting rid of a lot of things that you don’t need, and you can also get something ”new” for free! 😀

-If you are curious about how to make it, you can follow my guide on how to organize a Clothing swap here.
+If you are curious about how to make it, follow my guide on how to organize a Clothing swap.

 Collect all the items that are wearable and in a good condition and give them to the local charity/second-hand store.